Yeonmi Park: Political and social views

 Park believes that there are positive and negative possibilities for North Korea to be reunified with South Korea, and that there are neither northerners nor southerners in Korea, just Koreans.

-On social issues, Park is against the recognition of transgender people, and wrote in her second book that she believes Columbia University brainwashed one of her classmates into believing they were non-binary.
-She is also opposed to African-American athletes taking the knee in protest of racism.
+On social issues, Park wrote in her second book that she believes Columbia University brainwashed one of her classmates into believing they were oppressed because they were nonbinary.
 Park believes the U.S. is a "tolerant country"; she criticized African-American track and field athlete Gwen Berry for turning away from the national anthem at the U.S. Olympic track and field trials for the 2020 Tokyo Olympics in protest of racial and social injustices.

 According to the National Review, Park presumes that "the regime adjusts, as the Chinese Communists and the Vietnamese Communists have done.
 That would allow the North Korean Communists to hang on for untold years longer."
 She has stated that the Jangmadang (the black market of North Korea), will transform or develop the country's society by providing access to outside news media and information.
 According to Park, "If I ever return to a reformed North Korea, I will be thrilled to meet my peers as we attempt to bring wealth and freedom to people who were forced into poverty by the Kim family dynasty."
 She considers Kim Jong Un to be a "cruel" leader.

 Park is outspoken against tourism to North Korea, as visitors are encouraged to bow to statues of Kim Jong Il and Kim Il Sung, which she sees as "[aiding] the regime's propaganda by allowing themselves to be portrayed as if they too love and obey the leader".

 Park believes that left-wing political ideologies are the dominant ideologies in American society.
 She has also stated that she believes that the United States is close to becoming a "liberal dictatorship", and that "'cancel culture' at U.S. colleges is the first step toward North Korean-style firing squads", according to The Washington Post.
 Park said of her experience at university that "they were demonising capitalism, free markets and Western civilisation.
 Anything that was white was bad" and that discussions of sex and gender on campuses is "crazier than North Korea".

 Park is a Christian, and has attributed South Korea's economic success to its adoption of Christianity.
 She said, "I don't know what the connection is, but South Korea became very blessed when they embraced Christianity".
-Christianity is the most popular religion in South Korea, although the majority of South Koreans identify as non-religious.
+Christianity is the most popular religion in South Korea, although the majority of South Koreans identify as irreligious.